VersualRL: Closed-Loop Verbal Reinforcement Learning with Visual Execution Feedback for Task-Level Robot Planning: Conclusion

 2. The quality of causal attribution is more important than perceptual accuracy.
 A critic that correctly diagnoses the causes of failures ensures robust adaptation even with imperfect object detection.

-3. Structured perceptual inputs accelerate convergence, demonstrating that the main bottleneck of VRL is the perceptual foundation, not symbolic planning.
+3. Structured perceptual inputs accelerate convergence, demonstrating that the main bottleneck of VersualRL is the perceptual foundation, not symbolic planning.

-VRL enables interpretable, hardware-based policy adaptation in the real world—without simulators or gradients.
-Performance depends on the accuracy of the critic and the design of the hints, but this framework suggests a promising direction toward transparent robot learning that accounts for the gap between plan and reality.
+VersualRL enables interpretable, hardware-based policy adaptation in the real world—without simulators or gradients.
+Performance depends on the reliability of the critic and the design of the contextual cues, but this framework suggests a promising direction toward transparent robot learning that accounts for the gap between plan and reality.